A Roth account can help meet the retirement challenges of the twenty-first century.

 - American businesses are in the midst of a massive shift away from traditional pension plans to plans that pay benefits based on the size of your account balance, such as 401k plans.

-- The Social Security program is collecting less than it pays out and, in the absence of changes (tax increases, benefit reductions, or both) it is projected to lose the ability to pay full benefits in 2033.
+- The Social Security program is collecting less than it pays out and, in the absence of changes (tax increases, benefit reductions, or both) it is projected to lose the ability to pay full benefits.
+According to a 2023 analysis, this may happen as early as 2033.

-The new reality: YOYO retirement.
-In other words, you’re on your own.
-Your financial security is going to depend on the choices you make.
+The new reality: your financial security is going to depend on the choices you make.

 Roth to the rescue